ProReNata/VueRestResource/README.md

 #### List
 `Resource.List()`

-Puts the resource into the store.
+Puts the resources into the store.

 ### asyncResourceValue

 ### asyncResourceGetter

+This method is similar to Vuex's `mapGetters`.

+The idea is to get resources from the server whose you have the `id` for.
+If you have a `id` of a model/object and that id changes, the VRR will check the store for it.
+If it doesn't find it it will get it from the server for you and update the store.
+So you can use the computed property this function returns as the pointer to the value you want.

+In other words:

-Loads in he specific object in the store.
+Loads in the specific object in the store.
 Use this to bind a state to a computed property.

-Object not found in the store: Fills the store with data from the server.
+If the Object is not found in the store, it fills the store with data from the server.
-Returns the object.

-Param 1: String: name of the local state
+Param 1: _String_, name of the computed property the Vue instance will receive
-Param 2: Resource: pass in the resource Object
+Param 2: _Object_, the resource Object
-Param 3: Function: callback
-Param 4: Value to match
-Param 5: Array: Value to check
+Param 3: _Function_, callback to transform the data from the store before providing it as the value of the computed property.
+If you don't need it just pass `(data) => data`.
+Param 4: _String|Number_, the `id` of the object you want or the name of the instance value/property to observe.

 e.g.
 ```
 computed: {
-  ...asyncResourceGetter('firstUser', UserResource, (data) => data, 1, ['id']),
+  ...asyncResourceGetter('firstUser', UserResource, (data) => data, 'myUserIdProp'),
 },
 ```

 ### HTTP